lj-ditrapani/production-simulator/README.markdown

 TODO:
 ------------------------------------------------------------------------
+- Add utilization and efficiency to "Definition of terms"
 - "Show all panels" button (make config, run, results & summary visible at same time).
 If you click on config, run, results, or summary buttons, it hides the other panels automatically